redux-saga/redux-saga/docs/api/README.md

 export default function* rootSaga() {
   while(true) {
     yield take('CHECKOUT_REQUEST')

-    // No more need to pass the getState param yield fork(checkout)
+    yield fork(checkout)
   }
 }
 ```

-First thing to note is that `rootSaga` doesn't use the `getState` param.
-There is
-no need for it to pass `getState` to the child Saga. `rootSaga` no longer have to make
-assumptions about `checkout` (i.e. whether `checkout` needs to access the state or not).

-Second thing is that `checkout` can now get the needed information directly by using
+`checkout` can get the needed information directly by using
 `select(getCart)`.
-The Saga is now coupled only with the `getCart` selector.
+The Saga is coupled only with the `getCart` selector.
 If we have
 many Sagas (or React Components) that needs to access the `cart` slice, they will all be
 coupled to the same function `getCart`.
 And if we now change the state shape, we need only
 to update `getCart`.